leuamrojas/Tretton37WebScraper/README.md

 **Tretton37WebScraper.Core:** a library project implementing the core functionality.

-The app can be run executing Tretton37WebScraper.exe
+The app can be run executing Tretton37WebScraper.exe.
+Binaries are on Tretton37.rar

 ## Configuration